 Private Hot Springs

 However, if you’re looking for some more privacy, there are private hot springs that you can book by the hour.
 After a quick walk around Wulai we found numerous spas along the main streets.
-However, some of the really good spas and hotels are located just a couple of minutes walk from the Wulai bus stop.
+However, the really good spas, and hotels are located just a couple of minutes walk from the Wulai bus stop, away from the town.

 We booked ourselves an hour in a private hot spring at Volando Urai.
 The private room came with a beautiful view overlooking the turquoise Nanshi River, and the mountains.
 The spa was clean and the staff were very friendly.
 I can personally recommend Volando Urai (see our personal hot spring room below).

-Another popular spa in Wulai is the Pause Landis (close to Volando Urai).
-The hotel has several open air themed rooms and their public baths are also open-air, overlooking the river.
+Other popular spas, and hotels in Wulai include the Pause Landis (close to Volando Urai), and the Full Moon Spa.
+Pause Landis has several open air themed rooms, and their public baths are also open-air, overlooking the river.

 The Wulai Atayal Museum is dedicated to the aboriginal people of Wulai and showcases their history and culture.
 If you’re curious to learn more about the history of Wulai, step into the museum as the admission is free.